sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/models/Readme.md

 Some of the ready to use trained model artifacts are here.
-These have been developed using [this notebook](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/FinRAD_Sentence_FinBERTembedding_Extraction_Modeling_13K.ipynb).
+These have been trained on the entire dataset.
+They have been developed using [this notebook](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/FinRAD_Sentence_FinBERTembedding_Extraction_Modeling_13K.ipynb).

 Code to load these models in Python and generate predictions is presented below.
 ```python